y2kwahoo/datasciencecoursera/README.md

 datasciencecoursera
 ===================
 This is my first repo for the Coursera Data Science Specialization.
+I used Notepad to edit this markdown document.